 In 2017, we raised funds through our non-profit to purchase land in the fertile mountains of Virginia to create the Wild + Free Farm Village.

 After two years of searching, we've finally acquired a 197-acre retreat center in Highland County, Virginia, also known as "Little Switzerland."

 The grounds include a main lodge, ropes course, barn, several cabins, mountain streams, and acres of forested trails.

 The Wild + Free Farm Village is a place where the stars shine a bit brighter, the trails lead you to another place in time, and the mountain views take your breath away.
 We can't wait to experience it with you!

 After our initial attempt to purchase land for the Farm Village fell through last year, we took some time to regroup and fine-tune our search criteria.

 In May 2018, we were sitting in bed on a Saturday morning, drinking coffee, talking about the Farm Village, when we decided to scan properties on Zillow.
 We refreshed the webpage and suddenly a new listing appeared.

-It was a fully-operational retreat center nestled in the shadow of Allegheny Mountains, complete with a lodge, ropes course, multiple cabins, a dorm with 90 bunks, and access to thousands of acres in the adjoining George Washington National Forest.
+It was a fully-operational retreat center nestled in the shadow of the Allegheny Mountains, complete with a lodge, ropes course, multiple cabins, a dorm with 90 bunks, and access to thousands of acres in the adjoining George Washington National Forest.
 In other words, the perfect place.

 The trouble was - it was listed at several million dollars, and we had raised only a few hundred thousand.
 Still, out of curiosity, we called the real estate agent to schedule a tour.
 As it turned out, she had just listed it.